 Based in Loreto, Peru, Aqua Expeditions is the fulfillment of CEO Francesco Galli Zugaro's longtime ambition.
 Previous experience working with a Galapagos Islands tour company gave him the experience and expertise he needed to found Aqua Expeditions and introduce passengers to the remote region of Peru's Amazon River.
 A few years later he added Southeast Asia to the line's itineraries.

-Founded in 2007, the two-ship line operates year-round, sailing three-, four- and seven-night cruises from Iquitos.
-Committed to sustainable tourism, the company has vowed to leave as small a footprint as possible while introducing visitors to the Amazonia people, culture, rainforest, jungle and wildlife of the region.
+Founded in 2007, the two-ship line operates year-round, sailing three-, four- and seven-night cruises from Iquitos, Peru; Siem Reap, Cambodia; Phnom Penh, Cambodia; and Ho Chi Minh City, Vietnam.
+Committed to sustainable tourism, the company has vowed to leave as small a footprint as possible while introducing visitors to the Amazonia and Mekong regions.
 Its practices include careful monitoring of emissions, waste management and fuel efficiency, as well as safe-food and water-purification protocols.

 The two ships feature suites that could be found on much larger sea-going vessels.
 Staterooms average 250 to 320 square feet and include ample storage, sitting areas and ensuite baths with rain head showers.
 The boats are fully air-conditioned, but only the Aqua Mekong offers internet access.
 (There is a satellite phone on both ships for emergencies, and you may get intermittent cellphone service on Aria Amazon when the ship passes a local community.)